 Be assured that the Vermont Department of Taxes will work to get every legitimate taxpayer, including victims of refund fraud, their refund as soon as possible.

-What to Do If You Suspect Your Identity Has Been Stolen
+If You Suspect Your Identity Has Been Stolen

 - Quick action is key